Recreation Program Information

 Zumba combines fitness, fun and frivolity into an exhilarating dance-fitness sensation!
 Zumba is a blast!
 Using Latin rhythms and easy to follow moves--get ready to rock out!
 The routines feature interval training sessions where fast and slow rhythms and resistance training are combined to tone and sculpt your body.
 Come and join us for a fun way to get fit!

 This program will include players in grades 4 through 6.
-Games are planned for Monday and Thursday evenings beginning in September.
-Registration begins in the Park and Rec office in August .
-We hope to divide teams according to the schools the players attend.
+Games are planned for Thursday evenings beginning in September.
+Registration begins in the Park and Rec office in August.

 The department and the Watertown Unified School District together provide a four mile trail system for hiking.
 The hiking trails are located at Brandt/Quirk Park.
 A drainage ditch separates the two trails.
 The west side trail which is fairly flat and is approximately 1.75 miles in length and can be accessed at the north end of Hiawatha Street.
 This side of the trail goes north along the railroad tracks and includes 1 mile of trail in the wooded area at the northwest corner of the park.
 The east side trail is also approximately 1.75 miles in length and is accessible at the north end of Carriage Hill Drive with parking available at the trail head in the soccer field parking lot.
 This trail travels through open fields and onto the wooded High School hill which does provide a couple of good down hill runs.